Oghma-Infinium/Revenant/Documentation/GAMEPLAY.md

 - [MCO - Modern Combat Overhaul](https://modding-guild.com/mod/attack-mcodxp/) is the core mod for melee combat.
 It overhauls melee attacks to use attack commitment and combo chaining, similar to other modern action games like Elden Ring and Assassin's Creed Valhalla.

-- Ash of War, a special attack for all weapon types is available in powers menu.
+- Ash of War, a special attack for all melee weapon types is available in powers menu.

   > Requires the perk Ash of War from Dexterity tree to unlock.